Amplitude Structure of Optical Vortices Determines Annihilation Dynamics

 In Fig. \ref{fig:diffractingcores}, we show the numerically propagated initial field, given the assumptions mentioned in the previous paragraph, and calculate the anticipated untilted vortex velocity of the right vortex.
 The background field is set with the same parameters as in the two vortex field, and field gradients are calculated using a two-point finite difference method~\cite{sauernumerical}.
-In case (a), the diffraction mainly comes in one wave that pushes the vortex outward upon its arrival.
-In case (b) with the very small core, ringing in the diffraction field, also seen in ~\cite{rozas1997propagation}, becomes stronger and successive waves create a temporary spiral-like motion of the vortex, followed by the outward motion from the last diffracting peak.
-In both cases, despite making the approximations mentioned, the calculated vortex velocity seems to do a decent job of predicting the vortex motion and shows the impact of the diffracting core on the neighboring vortex.
+In the case of row (a), the diffraction mainly comes in one wave that pushes the vortex outward upon its arrival.
+In row (c) with the very small core, ringing in the diffraction field, also seen in ~\cite{rozas1997propagation}, becomes stronger and successive waves create a temporary spiral-like motion of the vortex, followed by the outward motion from the last diffracting peak.
+These investigations could possibly be extended to quantify the change in momentum experienced by the vortex surfing on these radial rings (including a delineation of the separate effects from the background phase and amplitude contributions).
+In both cases, rows (a) and (c), despite making the approximations mentioned, the calculated vortex velocity is a reasonable prediction of the vortex motion and shows the impact of the diffracting core on the neighboring vortex.
 In the case of the linear core, the absence of the outward motion can be seen as a result of there being no diffraction wave from the other vortex.